saum983/Amazon-Clone/README.md

 # Amazon Clone

 A static Amazon clone, replicating the look and feel of Amazon's website.
 This project focuses on front-end design without any JavaScript or backend functionality.
-Perfect for beginners to learn layout, styling, and responsive design.

 ## Project Overview